odros/amlo/README.md

 ### The repository

 In this repository you will find a [files](/files) folder, containing the R code we wrote for the project and a [explainers](/explainers) containing the R Markdown source files we used to knit walkthroughs -detailed information regarding each component- for each file, our analysis and the resulting HTML files.
-The rendered HTMLs can be accessed here_
+The rendered HTMLs can be accessed here:
-- ['parse.R']
+- ['parse.R'](

 ### About our scripts, commenting and documentation
 - A combination of regular argument passing to functions and piping is used
 - All the functions used in our scripts will be explicit about the package they come from, unless they come from `base`

-### Pending issues
-- Specify package of origin for every function
-- Properly comment every non-self-explanatory line of code

 ### License
 The material in this repository is work in progress and is hence private not licensed.